Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

     uint8_t *key_buffer, size_t key_buffer_size, size_t *key_buffer_length);
 ```

-* `attributes` contains the attributes of the desired key.
+* `attributes` contains the attributes of the specified key.
 Note that only the key type and the bit-size are guaranteed to be set.
 * `input` is a buffer of `input_length` bytes which contains the raw key stream, i.e. the data that `psa_key_derivation_output_bytes()` would return.
 * If `"memory"` property in the driver capability is true, `memory` is a data structure that the driver may use to store data between successive calls of the `"derive_key"` entry point to derive the same key.
 If the `"memory"` property is false or absent, the `memory` parameter is a null pointer.
 * `key_buffer` is a buffer for the output material.
 Its size is `key_buffer_size` bytes.